boot-sp/boot-sp/doc/src/commands.rst

 .. code-block:: bash

-   $ python -m user_boot module arguments
+   $ python -m bootsp.user_boot module arguments

 where ``module`` is the name of a Python module (without `.py`, even though the filen name itself has `'py`) such as farmer that contains a